modm-io/modm/docs/src/guide/installation.md

 	```
   - In WSL2 Ubuntu-22.04 configure the USB ports as user accessible.
 This requires the configuration of `udev` rules.
     - Use an editor to create a new `udev` rules file with a high enough number in the filenam, e.g. `sudo nano /etc/udev/rules.d/100-udev-stm.rules`
-    - Add some rules similar to [the ones used in OpenOCD](https://github.com/openocd-org/openocd/blob/master/contrib/60-openocd.rules#L84-L99), e.g.
+    - Add some rules similar to [the ones used in OpenOCD][udev-rules-openocd], e.g.
       ```
 	  # STMicroelectronics ST-LINK V1
 	  ATTRS{idVendor}=="0483", ATTRS{idProduct}=="3744", MODE="660", GROUP="plugdev", TAG+="uaccess"